xclaeys/BemTool/README.md

 for Gmsh (cf http://gmsh.info/) as regards mesh generation, and eigen (http://eigen.tuxfamily.org/) for the treatment of large matrices.

-Currently it provides routines for the assembly boundary element matrices for Laplace, Helmholtz, Yukawa (purely dissipative Hekmholtz) and Maxwell matrices in 2D and 3D.
+Currently it provides routines for the assembly of boundary element matrices for Laplace, Helmholtz, Yukawa (purely dissipative Helmholtz) and Maxwell matrices in 2D and 3D.
 The available discretisation spaces are P0, continuous P1, continuous P2 and lowest order Raviart-Thomas elements.